...

 2. must also be a resident of the county in which they’ve filed for at least ninety days.

 When a couple lives away from Texas though, this can complicate things.
-Active duty military members may have little time to establish residency in the state where they are stationed due to sudden deployment.
+Active duty military members often find it challenging to establish residency in the state where they are stationed due to sudden deployments.

 Texas Retains Jurisdiction of its Service Members